 4. GLASS CLOTH TAPES

 Glass cloth or fiberglass cloth tapes are used for sound insulation, material reinforcement, and more.
-Similar to Kapton and foils, glass cloth is extremely high-temperature resistant and can handle elevated temperatures of over 500°F (260°C).
+Like Kapton and foils, glass cloth is extremely high-temperature resistant and can handle elevated temperatures of over 500°F (260°C).

 5. POLYESTER (PET) FILM TAPE